techidaily/site-win11-tips/source/_posts/restoring-synapse-functionality-with-razer-devices-on-windows.md

 ## 6\.
 Disable Antivirus Utilities

  Temporarily antivirus apps on your PC to ensure they aren’t blocking Synapse in any way.
-You can disable Windows Security’s real-time protection as outlined in our guide for[disabling Microsoft Defender](https://www.makeuseof.com/how-to-turn-off-microsoft-defender-windows-11/) .
+You can disable Windows Security’s real-time protection as outlined in our guide for [disabling Microsoft Defender](https://www.makeuseof.com/how-to-turn-off-microsoft-defender-windows-11/) .
 If there’s a third-party antivirus tool on your PC, turn off its shield via its system tray icon’s context menu.

 ![Real-time protection option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/real-time-protection-option2.jpg)

  Launch Razer Synapse to see if it detects your devices after disabling antivirus software on your PC.
-If this potential resolution works, consider adding Razer Synapse to the[exclusion list in Windows Security](https://www.makeuseof.com/windows-11-security-exclusions/) or alternative security software.
+If this potential resolution works, consider adding Razer Synapse to the [exclusion list in Windows Security](https://www.makeuseof.com/windows-11-security-exclusions/) or alternative security software.
 Then turn your antivirus protection back on.

 ## Configure Your Razer Devices in Synapse Again on Windows

  Those potential solutions will most likely resolve Synapse not detecting connected devices.
 Then you can reconfigure your Razer mouse, keyboard, or any other supported hardware with that software.
-However, any users who still need more troubleshooting guidance for this issue can submit a ticket to Razer’s support service by clicking the**Contact Support** button on this[Synapse 3 page](https://mysupport.razer.com/app/answers/detail/a%5Fid/3783/~/razer-synapse-3-support) .
+However, any users who still need more troubleshooting guidance for this issue can submit a ticket to Razer’s support service by clicking the**Contact Support** button on this [Synapse 3 page](https://mysupport.razer.com/app/answers/detail/a%5Fid/3783/~/razer-synapse-3-support) .

 <ins class="adsbygoogle"
      style="display:block"